About Unfiltered KY Tours

 Raising a glass to to the best man I knew

 I like to think that my Grandfather, Charley Reisert, was the source of my entrepreneurial spirit.
-He was also the primary source of my curiosity that led me to having bourbon as a hobby.
+And may have been my source of my curiosity that led me to having bourbon as a hobby.
 He was the first person to talk bourbon with me, and not about how it makes you feel...
 About the craftsmanship, how it's made… what makes it so special.

-He was the sort of patron-saint of our family.
-When my dad passed away and my mom became a single mother, he stepped in to help any way he could - the same way he helped everyone in his reach.
-A one-time humanitarian of the year in the state of Indiana, a museum-curator, Indiana real-estate hall of famer, board member of his local library, Clark County youth shelter, the rotary club, countless other clubs and awards… he had such a passion for everything he did.
+Charley was the sort of patron-saint of our family.
+When my single-parent family needed help, he would always extend a hand - the same way he helped everyone in his reach.
+A one-time humanitarian of the year in the state of Indiana, a museum-curator, Indiana real-estate hall of famer, board member of his local library, Clark County Youth shelter, the Rotary Club.. countless other clubs and awards… he had such a passion for everything he did.

 I do wish that he could see me following his footsteps of becoming a business owner.
 And that I could take him out to all the distilleries the way he took me to his favorite places as a kid.
 But I know he’s proud of me up there.
 And sorry Grandude, I would take our clients out in Cadillacs the way you did yours, but Fords are more reliable.
 Maybe one day..